junzheng01/Macro-sql-analysis/README.md

 # Underconsutrction (Current Project)
 # National Macro Insights: Advanced SQL Analytics on Crises & Recovery (2000–2025)

-This project explores economic trends and crisis patterns using advanced SQL techniques on data from [GlobalMacroData.com](https://www.globalmacrodata.com/data.html) and Unemployment Rate (Data Folder).
+This project explores economic trends and crisis patterns using advanced SQL techniques on data from [GlobalMacroData.com (https://www.globalmacrodata.com/data.html) and [bls.gov] (https://data.bls.gov/timeseries/LNS14000000).
 It simulates the kind of deep analytical work a **data analyst or business analyst** would perform in the finance, policy, or consulting sector.

 ---